MicrosoftDocs/learn/learn-pr/azure/optimize-performance-and-costs-using-azure-disk-storage/includes/3-understanding-disk-performance-characteristics.md

 Continuing the same example where the application has demanded 15000 IOPS from the VM, you have chosen the following setup:

-- Standard D16s\_v4 with 25600 IOPS
+- Standard D16s_v4 with 25600 IOPS
 - P20 OS disk with 2300 IOPS
 - Two P30 data disks, each with support of 5000 IOPS.

-In this scenario, the application&#39;s demand will be broken down into three different requests:
+In this scenario, the application's demand will be broken down into three different requests:

 - 2300 IOPS are requested from the OS disk
 - 5000 IOPS are requested from each data disk.